lazarusA/lazarusA/README.md

 <strong>Lazaro Alonso /</strong> <a href="https://lazarusa.github.io">Homepage</a> / <a href="https://twitter.com/LazarusAlon">Twitter</a> / <a href="https://github.com/lazarusA">GitHub</a> / <a href="https://lazarusa.github.io/BeautifulMakie/">Beautiful Makie</a> /
 <a href = "https://lazarusa.github.io/gnuplot-examples/"> Gnuplot.jl examples </a> </pre></p>

-I’m a scientist at the Max Planck Institute for Biogeochemistry (Jena, Germany).
-I’m investigating earth system models, coupling physical process based models with neural networks.
-The so called **Hybrid Modelling** approach.
+I’m a scientist at the Max Planck Institute for Biogeochemistry (Jena, Germany). 🧠 I do a bit of research on machine learning in combination with process-based models.
 I’m also interested in open source, reproducible research and scientific visualization.
-And when I've time, I hike, eat and dance (more like jumping :D).<br/>
+And when I've time, I hike, eat and dance!<br/>

  ⚡ ⚡ ⚡

 📫 How to reach me: lazarus.alon@gmail.com

-💬 Ask me about Julia, [Beautiful Makie](https://lazarusa.github.io/BeautifulMakie/), Hybrid Modelling, complex networks, physics, etc...
+💬 Ask me about [browzarr.io](https://browzarr.io/), [EasyHybrid.jl](https://github.com/EarthyScience/EasyHybrid.jl), [Beautiful Makie](https://lazarusa.github.io/BeautifulMakie/), physics, chaos!

  ⚡ ⚡ ⚡
 - - -